mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-9.md

 // Blocks are enclosed within `{ ... }`.

 // Why do we need to group statements in a block?

-// JavaScript often expects a **single** statement in certain places, like after an `if` condition.
-// Using a block allows us to provide **multiple** statements where only one is expected.
+// We group statements in a block {} so JavaScript treats multiple statements as one single statement where only one is allowed.
+// if accepts only one statement, and {} bundles multiple statements into one so JavaScript can run them together.

-// Example 1: Without a block (Single statement) if (true) console.log("JS expects a single statement after the if condition");
+// Example 1: Without a block (Single statement)

+if (true) console.log("JS expects a single statement after the if condition");

-// Example 2: With a block (Multiple statements treated as one) if (true) {
+// Example 2: With a block (Multiple statements treated as one)

+if (true) {
     var x = 20;
     console.log("JS allows multiple statements by grouping them in a block");